TheTechnobear/VcvRnboTemplate/docs/createmodules.md

 ```
 *If build fails, run `python3 scripts/check.py` to verify your setup*

+## 6. Run and test on your 4ms MetaModule
-# Copy .mmplugin to MetaModule SD card into metamodule-plugins directory
+Copy .mmplugin to MetaModule SD card into metamodule-plugins directory
+Restart 4ms metamodule, use scan plugins to find new plugin

 ## Development Tips